Make-School-Courses/MOB-1.1-Introduction-to-Swift/05-Building-an-iOS-Game/README.md

 ## Lesson Overview
 - 5 min Intro & Objectives
-- 5 min Breakout Activity
-- 10 min Introduction to SpriteKit - A Walkthrough
+- 15 min Introduction to SpriteKit - A Walkthrough
 - 40 min Let's build a simple game in SpriteKit - (I do)
 - 10 min Break
 - 25 min Form groups and work on challenge 1 (You do)